SoumyaNamdeo3015/Hashing-and-Hash-Functions-/README.md

 # Hashing-and-Hash-Functions

 ## Introduction
 This project involves managing a banking system using a hashmap to store bank account information.
-Each account is characterized by its IFSC code and account number.
+Each account is characterized by its IFSC code and account number. <br>
 ### Key aspects include :
-Maintaining accurate storage and retrieval of millions of bank accounts. <br>
+&bull; Maintaining accurate storage and retrieval of millions of bank accounts. <br>
-Experimenting with collision resolution strategies to handle hash function collisions. <br>
+&bull;Experimenting with collision resolution strategies to handle hash function collisions. <br>

 # Strategies to be Implemented:
 &bull; Chaining <br>